bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 A then resumes its execution from t = 30 to t = 120 (with 90 seconds of execution time remaining).

 T = ((120 - 0) + (20-10) + (30-10)) / 3 = 50s

+#### Round Robin

+Round robin fixes key Responsibility for scheduler.

+##### Crux: How can we build a scheduler that is sensitive to response time

+Round robin runs jobs in **time-slice** way (sometimes called **scheduling quantum**).
+It runs currently executing process for some time, then switches to another one and runs it for some time...
+It repeatedly does so until jobs are finished.

+> [!NOTE]
+> The length of the time-slice needs to be multiple with timer-interrupt period.
+> Example:
+> If the timer-interrupt period is 10ms, the time-slice could be 10,20 or any other multiple of 10ms.

+##### Example:

+Assume that three jobs A,B, and C arrive at the time in the system, and that they each wish to run for 5 seconds.
+An SJF scheduler runs each job to completion before running other one.

+In Contrast RR with cycle through the